 What Are The Rights Of Beneficiaries?

-- The right to be informed as to whether the deceased has left a valid Will in place.
+- Receive information as to whether the deceased has left a valid Will in place.

-- The right to be informed if they are listed as beneficiary of a Will, and to be informed about the nature and extent of the deceased estate.
+- Receive information if they are a beneficiary of a Will, and receive information about the nature and extent of the deceased estate.

-- The right to receive information about what the expected share will look like, including a date as to when the allotted entitlement is to be received by the beneficiary.
+- Receive information about the expected share will which includes a date as to when the beneficiary will receive the allotted entitlement.

 - A right to receive a copy of the Will at the the request of the beneficiary.
 In other words, if a beneficiary requests the executor to provide a copy of the Will, the executor, or anyone else who has possession of the Will, is legally required to do so.

-- The right to be informed about any anticipated delays in the distribution of estate.
+- Receive information about any anticipated delays in the distribution of estate.

-- The right to be informed about the general administration of the estate.
+- Receive information about the general administration of the estate.

 - In case there are liabilities attached to the portion of estate that a beneficiary is entitled to, he/she has a right to be notified about the liability.
 For instance, any relevant taxes.

-- The right to be informed about the possibility of any contests, or challenges to the Will which could potentially arise, that can affect the beneficiary’s share of the estate.
+- Receive information about the possibility of any contests or challenges to the Will which could potentially arise.
+Will contest and challenges can affect the beneficiary’s share of the estate.